stratonotes/StratoNotes/README.md

 🤝 Contributing
-Pull requests welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are closed at this time.
+If you would like to contribute to the next project, please let me know by contacting me via email at stratonotes@gmail.com